 Audit, Finance, Risk, Quality & Compliance Committee

-Jakob Baer (Chairman), Andreas Schmid and Markus Fiechter
+Jakob Baer (Chairman), Andreas Schmid and Timothy Minges

 The role of the AFRQCC is to assist the Board of Directors in carrying out its responsibilities.
 The Board of Directors has not delegated any decision power to the AFRQCC.
-The primary task of the Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) is to assist the Board in carrying out its responsibilities and make recommendations for the Board’s policy decisions as they relate to the company’s accounting policies, financial reporting, internal control system, legal and regulatory compliance functions and quality management.
-In addition, to ensure financial risk management, the AFRQCC reviews the basic risk management principles and guidelines, reviews the hedging and financing strategies, reviews the bases upon which the Board of Directors determines risk tolerance levels and trading limits, and reviews the appropriateness of the risk management instruments and techniques employed.
-For details of the risk management system, see note 7 to the Financial Statements of Barry Callebaut AG and notes 26 and 30 to the Consolidated Financial Statements on pages 115–126 and 132 of the Annual report 2013/14.
+The primary task of the Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) is to assist the Board in carrying out its responsibilities and make recommendations regarding the company’s accounting policies, financial reporting, internal control system, legal and regulatory compliance and quality management.
+In addition, the AFRQCC reviews the basic risk management principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board of Directors determines risk tolerance levels and limits for exposures of raw material positions.
+For details of the risk management system, see note 7 to the Financial Statements of Barry Callebaut AG on page 142 and notes 26 and 30 to the Consolidated Financial Statements on pages 115–126 and 132 of the Annual report 2013/14.

 The AFRQCC meets as often as business requires, but at least three times per fiscal year.
 The meetings usually take place in Zurich.
-In the last fiscal year, the committee met four times.
-The meetings lasted for approximately two hours.
-One of the meetings took place in the form of a conference call and one in the context of the Board’s three-day-visit to the production sites in Singapore and Malaysia.
-One meeting took place in the form of a conference call.
+In the last fiscal year, the committee met six times.
+The meetings lasted two to three hours.
+One of the meetings took place in the form of a conference call and one in the context of the Board’s three- day visit to Brussels/Wieze, Belgium.

 Nomination & Compensation Committee

 The NCC meets as often as business requires, but at least three times per fiscal year.
 The meetings usually take place in Zurich.
 Last year, the committee met five times, one of which was in the form of a conference call.
-The meetings lasted for approximately two hours.
-One of the meetings took place in Singapore in the context of the Board’s three-day-visit to the production sites in Singapore and Malaysia.
+The meetings lasted for two hours.
+One of the meetings took place in the context of the Board’s three-day visit to Brussels/Wieze, Belgium.